EyasuTeshome/shifttracker/soft-skills/retrospective-with-group-project-team.md

 1. Open the exercise template.
 2. In Section 1, write your reflections about the team's successes and challenges.
+3. In Section 2, write your reflections about your collaboration with your teammembers.
-3. In Section 2,  write one thing each person on the team did that you (individually) would like to celebrate.
+4. In Section 3,  write one thing each person on the team did that you (individually) would like to celebrate.
-4. Meet back in the group.
+5. Meet back in the group.
 Share and compare your answers about your work as a team.
 Then, take turns sharing your *shout-outs.*

 **Exercise template to copy:** [Retrospective with group project team](https://docs.google.com/document/d/1azQ1-k2MRLxnpJklRQyV1TKRQGJPCDH2P3eispYhG6I/edit#heading=h.4tz3w18lrbm)